Impotence and sterility are both problems that can affect a man’s sexual health and ability to have children, but in different ways.

 - low self-esteem

-Infertility in the man can be due to problems producing or releasing sperm.
+A man’s infertility can be due to problems producing or releasing sperm.
 Some causes for infertility include:

 - cancer treatments such as chemotherapy or radiation

-- diseases such as diabetes or cystic fibrosis
+- diseases such as diabetes

 - enlarged veins in the testicles (varicocele)